pieroxy/conkw/ROADMAP.md

 * *Spotify* Grab the music currently playing.

 Those planned (so expect them later)
-* lm-sensors
+* lm-sensors - to get temperatures, voltages and fan speeds on linux.
+* MPRIS2 - to get music playing for most Linux players.
-* Calendar Google
+* Calendar Google - to get next meetings
-* Calendar Outlook
+* Calendar Outlook - to get next meetings
-* Mail Google
+* Mail Google - to get latest mails
-* Mail Outlook
+* Mail Outlook - to get latest mails
-* Freebox
+* Freebox - to get internet status on this home router
-* https cert expiration date
+* https cert expiration date - to make sure your https certs are not about to expire.
 * Fetch another instance on the network and ingest all or part of its metrics
 * Push metrics to another instance on the network through Emi (See above)